Holocaust books for kids? Absolutely. Without a doubt. There’s no room for “but we have to keep our kids innocent!” — this is important.

 I know it can be a hard, painful thing to try to discuss and explain.
 Which is where books can be an incredible help.

-These 8 Holocaust books for kids are excellent starting points — for them, and for everyone.
+These 7 Holocaust books for kids are excellent starting points — for them, and for everyone.
 In fact, maybe you can have your own family “book club” like Kristen does, and read them together.
+Also, please read Liz’s post on how to talk to our kids about anti-semitism and the Holocaust, because clearly it’s needed.

 -Lexi, with Liz